bwfiq/elearning_app/README.md

 ## Introduction

 This project is an eLearning web application developed as the final coursework for CM3035 - Advanced Web Development.
-It leverages Django, Django REST Framework, Channels, and WebSockets to provide a platform for teachers to create and manage courses, students to enroll, interact, and share feedback, and for real-time communication.
+It leverages Django, Django REST Framework, Channels, WebSockets, and Celery to provide a comprehensive platform.
+Teachers can create and manage courses, students can enroll, interact, and share feedback, with real-time communication and asynchronous task processing for notifications.

 ## Features